AugurSystems/JSON-RPC/README.md

 There are three additions to the base code:

 1. Added three classes to support [JSON-RPC v2.0](http://www.jsonrpc.org): <code>RPCError</code>, <code>RPCRequest</code>, and <code>RPCResponse</code></li>
-2. Added support for comments in JSON syntax, when a line <strong>begins</strong> (<em>No leading white space!</em>) with a hash mark ('#')</li>
+2. Added support for comments in JSON syntax, prefixed by a '#' hash mark (octothorpe)</li>
 3. Added utility methods, <code>JSONObject.keySet()</code> and <code>JSONObject.putAll()</code></li>

 ## Compatibility
 This library should be backward compatible with any projects that used the JSON.org reference implementation.</p>

 ## Comment Syntax
-My implementation of comments is limited to "a '#' at column zero" in order to minimally change the reference implementation's parsing code.
-Note that comments are ignored (not preserved) while parsing JSON, so if you later call <code>JSONObject.toString()</code>, there will be no comments.
-Note that comments are not part of the official JSON specification, so you'll just have to ignore any corresponding syntax errors flagged by your JSON file editor.
+Comments (prefixed with '#') are supported, and useful for documenting hand-edited JSON files.
+However, comments are ignored (not preserved) while parsing JSON, so if you later call <code>JSONObject.toString()</code>, there will be no comments.
+Since comments are not part of the official JSON specification, you will just have to ignore any corresponding syntax errors flagged by your editor.

 ## Build
 The ANT build script offers two build sub-targets.
 The "build-core" target creates "json.jar" comprised of just the JSON and JSON-RPC classes.
 That's all you need for most JSON work.